 Getting there & where next?

-Ipoh is only 85 kilometres the Cameron Highlands.
-Buses only take around two hours and cost only a few pounds.
-Ipoh is on the main train line and has easy access to Penang in the north, and Kuala Lumpur in the south which are both also accessible by bus.
+Ipoh is only 85 kilometres the cool Cameron Highlands.
+Buses take around two hours and cost only a few dollars.
+Ipoh is on the main train line and has easy access to the foodie island of Penang in the north, and Kuala Lumpur in the south which are both also accessible by bus.

 Written by: Ambassador Ben Turland